isabellabenabaye/isabella-b.com/content/blog/2020-07-09-my-life-in-months/index.md

   - rstats
   - waffle
 subtitle: 'A waffle chart of each month in my life until age 70'
-summary: 'Visualizing my life with a waffle chart.'
+summary: 'Visualizing my life (so far) with a waffle chart.'
 authors: []
 image:
   caption: ''